-Was educated at the Belfast Royal Academy and read English at the University of Leeds, graduating with a BA in 1980, then taking a Doctorate in linguistics in 1988.
-Granted an Honorary Doctorate of Laws from the University of Leeds in 2009.
+She was educated at the Belfast Royal Academy and read English at the University of Leeds, graduating with a BA in 1980 and then taking a Doctorate in linguistics in 1988.
+She was granted an Honorary Doctorate of Laws from the University of Leeds in 2009.